amodrojs/amodro-trace/README.md

 ### Non-file inputs

 Your build tool may not deal with files directly, maybe it builds up a list of files in a stream-backed objects.
-Gulp as an example.
+[Gulp](http://gulpjs.com/) for example.

 The `fileExists` and `fileRead` function options allow you to do this: